tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 I expect the need to disable strict blocking to be rather uncommon.

-Keep in mind that when the above warning occurs, it doesn't necessarily mean the site is "malicious", it just means that there is a matching filter in the selected filter lists.
+**Important note:** Keep in mind that when the above warning occurs, it doesn't necessarily mean the site is "malicious", it just means that there is a matching filter in the selected filter lists.
+You decide whether the site is safe, and whether disabling strict blocking permanently for the site is appropriate.

 ***